rrooggiieerr/esphome-axaremote/PCB/README.md

 ### GPIO

 Version 0.4 of the PCB has GPIO4, GPIO5, GPIO18, GPIO19 and GPIO21 exposed.
 You can use these GPIO to
-your own liking for aditional sensors.
+your own liking for additional sensors.

-## Factory reseting the firmware
+## Factory resetting the firmware

 A factory reset erases the settings stored in the ESP32.